-Kisby provides funds to SMEs through an online loan platform underpinned by a debt marketplace – 4AX Debt Services.
+- Kisby provides funds to SMEs (Small and Medium-Sized Enterprises) an online loan platform underpinned by a debt marketplace – 4AX Debt Services.

-Kisby promotes its objectives and attracts borrowers through the most established media house in South Africa.
+- Kisby executes on its objectives and attracts borrowers through partnerships with media houses.

-Kisby aims to raise and deploy 3 – 4 times the value of the initial impact capital.
+- Kisby aims to raise and efficiently deploy 4 times the value of the initial impact capital with debt capital.

-Kisby utilises technology to solve the administration of a mass lending solution.
+- Kisby applies cutting edge technology to streamline the administration of a large scale lending solution.

-Kisby creates success through a multi-faceted borrower support package.
+- Kisby drives success through an integrated, multi-faceted borrower support package.